memfis19/Annca/README.md

 # Annca
 Android solution to simplify work with different camera apis.
-Incude video and photo capturing.
+Include video and photo capturing.

 ## Example of using
 ```